NAG Library for Java

-When Schroders were developing an in-house portfolio construction tool they massively increased their development time by using NAG routines by creating 20 optimal portfolios in the same time that it used to take to create one.
+When Schroders were developing an in-house portfolio construction tool they massively reduced their development time by using NAG routines by creating 20 optimal portfolios in the same time that it used to take to create one.
 This gave them more time to focus on other value added areas.
 Learn more

 We've selected key highlights from the NAG Library and show in more detail how a particular function or set of functions can be used.
 To learn more about a specific area/function click on the relevant link below.

 - Mixed Integer Nonlinear Programming NEW

 - Further Additions to Nearest Correlation Matrix NEW

 - LARS / LASSO / Forward Stagewise Regression NEW